apitrace/apitrace/docs/USAGE.markdown

 Pass the `--sb` option to use a single buffered visual.
 Pass `--help` to `apitrace replay` for more options.

+On dual GPU macs one can choose the GPU by setting the `VENDOR` environment variable to the desired GPU vendor (e.g, `Intel`, or `AMD`.)

 If you run into problems [check if it is a known issue and file an issue if not](BUGS.markdown).